**This article is continuously updated with the latest developments.

 For masks, Bulgaria has been relying on shipments from China’s National Pharmaceutical Corporation for Foreign Trade, which will be paid using the money from the EU’s operational programme known as “Regions in growth”.

-On 28 March, PM Boyko Borissov had announced that Bulgaria would buy 1.17 million protective masks worth €1.4 million and 50 ventilators worth €1.5 million from China.
+On 28 March, Prime Minister Boyko Borissov had announced that Bulgaria would buy 1.17 million protective masks worth €1.4 million and 50 ventilators worth €1.5 million from China.

 A few days later, on 30 March, health authorities had ordered that wearing masks would be mandatory.
 A day later, they made a U-turn, scrapping the decision, saying that masks were not well-accepted in society and that masks were not always available for sale in pharmacies.